AlamoEngine-Tools/eaw-doc-pages/docs/tools/modelling/autodesk.md

 !!! danger "Acquiring 3DS Max"
     3DS Max 8 and 9 are no longer sold by Autodesk, the only way to acquire them is through third-party vendors and second-hand.
     Make sure that the third-party vendor you buy either a Disk Version (3DS Max 8/9 were often included with course books) or a key from can be trusted.

+## Prerequisites

+To ensure that the exporter works properly, please make ensure the following prerequisites are met before installing and using the exporter:

+- If you're using 3ds Max 6, install Service Pack 1
+  If you've already installed SP1, it should say so in the window title when 3ds Max is started.
+- If you're using 3ds Max 8, install Service Pack 3
+  If you've already installed SP3, it should say so in the window title when 3ds Max is started.
+- If you're using 3ds Max 9, install Service Pack 2
+  If you've already installed SP2, it should say so in the window title when 3ds Max is started.

 ## Known Issues